sudilav/Waveform-Data-Logger-Custom-Device/README.md

 ### LabVIEW Version ###

-LabVIEW 2015
+LabVIEW 2019

 ### Built Availability ###

-No builds are provided.
+Builds for different VeriStand versions are available in the Releases page.

 ### Quality, Limitations ###